Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 And in that, it was really that collaboration and those goals and making sure your manager isn’t surprised at review time.
 Because if you show up and you’re like, “All right, how did I do?
 Okay.
 Also, I want to raise.”
 They’re not going to be very happy about that.

 But if you’ve been talking about it, and then you show up and you’re like, “Okay.
 So, how are we doing?”
 And you’ve had those weekly or bi-weekly check-ins with your boss, they’re not surprised that you’re looking for a raise.

 Brad: So, when you have these bi-weekly check-ins or whatnot, and this is a six-month process you’re talking about in essence of documenting this.
 Are you setting goals at the outset of that and saying I’m going to do X, Y, and Z in the next six months?
 Or here’s what I’ve already done?
 Talk us through the actual language you use in those meetings from the outset forward.

-Jessica: A lot of people when they get to the review cycle will have a list of paper and say, “This is what I have done.
+Financial Mechanic: A lot of people when they get to the review cycle will have a list of paper and say, “This is what I have done.
 This is why I deserve a raise.”
 But that’s a mistake.
 You should have that piece of paper with your boss six months at least before you’re asking for a raise.